Does biogeographic history shape spatial patterns of intraspecific variation in personality, performance and morphology?

 Abstract

-Addressing how individual variation within populations drives the evolution of biodiversity patterns is a major challenge in ecology and evolutionary biology.
-Historical biogeographic processes have had dramatic consequences on the structure of biodiversity.
-However, while the interplay between historical processes and genotypic diversity within populations has been widely investigated, the effects of such processes on phenotypic diversity remain poorly explored.
+Understanding how interindividual variation within populations drives the evolution of biodiversity patterns is a major challenge in ecology and evolutionary biology.
+By reshuffling species distribution in space and time, historical biogeographic processes have dramatically affected the structure of biodiversity.
+While the genetic legacy left by these historical processes within populations has been widely investigated, their effects on phenotypic diversity remain relatively unexplored.
 Here, we investigate whether dispersal-driven processes of historical biogeographic relevance, such as late Pleistocene range dynamics, have contributed to shape the geographic patterns of phenotypic trait variation.
 We focus on dispersal-related personality, morphological and performance traits in the Tyrrhenian tree frog, Hyla sarda, which underwent a northward range expansion from the Sardinia Island to the Corsica Island during the Last Glacial Maximum, when a temporary land-bridge connected these islands.
 We collected tree frogs from four geographic areas along the past expansion route, controlling for altitude, local habitat, demographic factors, and bioclimatic differences between geographic areas.
-Then, we scored intraspecific variation in two personality traits, two performance traits, along with morphological traits likely involved in the dispersal process.
-Tree frogs from the northern area in Corsica were more prudent in a novel environment, they had significantly larger body size, longer limbs, wider heads, and displayed stronger take-off and adhesion performances compared to individuals from the source area in Sardinia.
-Overall, these results suggest a non-random spatial sorting of the intraspecific variation in multiple phenotypic traits during the range expansion phase.
-In turn, they also suggest that population differentiation in phenotypic traits associations might be a legacy of past biogeographic dynamics, identifying an overlooked driver of the current phenotypic architecture of animal populations.
+Then, we scored variation in two personality traits, two performance traits, along with morphological traits likely involved in the dispersal process.
+Tree frogs from the northern area in Corsica were more prudent in a novel environment, they had significantly larger body sizes, longer limbs, wider heads, and displayed stronger take-off and adhesion performances compared to individuals from the source area in Sardinia.
+The results of our study suggest a non-random spatial sorting of the intraspecific variation in multiple phenotypic traits along the range expansion route.
+They also suggest that population differentiation in phenotypic traits associations might be a legacy of past biogeographic dynamics, identifying a potential driver of the current phenotypic architecture of animal populations.

 DOI